JoshAaronLevy/regexbuddy/README.md

 ---

 regexbuddy allows you to implement common regex functionality in your code, using a simplified syntax.
-Currently, regexbuddy has functions for regex-based password validation, as well as array duplicate functions.
+Currently, regexbuddy has functions for regex-based email validation, password validation, case conversion, as well as array duplicate functions.
 The array functions - along with other features - are being added, and a new version is released weekly.

 ## Features